 No, it is not necessary to brine the chicken before smoking.

-Let the chicken cool to room temperature.
-Store the leftover chicken in an airtight container or wrap it tightly with plastic wrap.
-Store the chicken in the refrigerator for up to 4 days or in the freezer for up to 3 months.
+Store leftover chicken in an airtight container in the refrigerator for 3-4 days or in the freezer for up to 3 months.

 Smoked Beer Can Chicken on Pellet Grill